-If, however, you need this furniture because of your disability support needs, we may consider it reasonable and necessary for you.
+If, however, Brenda needs this furniture because of her disability support needs, we may consider it reasonable and necessary for her.
 This most commonly relates to specialist furniture designed specifically for disability or aged-care support.

-To work out whether a support is reasonable and necessary for you, we look at the information you give us against the NDIS Funding Criteria.
-You would have to show evidence that you need the furniture to support your disability.
-This, for example, could be an assessment from a registered therapist.
+To work out whether a support is reasonable and necessary for Brenda, we look at the information she gives us against the NDIS funding criteria.
+She would have to show written evidence that she needs the furniture to support her disability.
+This could be a report, letter or email from a registered therapist.

-It would need to show us that the recliner or lift chair:
+It would need to show us the lift chair:

-- is needed directly as a result of your disability
+- is needed directly as a result of Brenda’s disability

-- can be properly installed and safely operated
+- can be properly installed, and then safely operated by Brenda

-- will be effective and beneficial in increasing your independence when moving between sitting and standing.
+- will be effective and beneficial in increasing her independence when moving between sitting and standing.

-It also needs to show that the recliner or lift chair is value for money.
+It also needs to show the lift chair is value for money.
 This may include giving us evidence from a therapist or clinician that shows either:

-- a comparable support, such as a more cost-effective chair, would not properly meet your disability support needs
+- a comparable support, such as a more standard chair, would not properly meet Brenda’s disability support needs

-- the recliner or lift chair would likely reduce the long-term cost of other supports, for example home care support hours.
+- the lift chair would likely reduce the long-term cost of other supports, for example home care support hours.

 What else do we think about?

-We won’t fund extra items that don’t relate to your disability.
-You may, however, choose to pay extra from your own money if you would like to have:
+We won’t fund extra items that don’t relate to Brenda’s disability.
+She may, however, choose to pay extra from her own money if she would like to have:

 - a particular brand, model or design of an item with the same specifications

-- add-on special features not related to your disability needs, such as leather arm supports.
+- add-on special features not related to her disability needs, such as leather arm supports.

 Dimitri is 32 and lives alone.
-He has muscular dystrophy and due to ongoing deterioration in his muscle strength, he is falling more often when he tries to stand up out of his lounge chair.
-Dimitri’s therapist recommends he buy a sit-to-stand recliner chair to help him transfer safely.
+He has muscular dystrophy and due to ongoing deterioration in his muscle strength, he is falling more often when he tries to stand up out of the chairs in the house living area.

 The planner thinks about a range of things.

-- Is the chair a disability related support, or a day-to-day living cost not related to, or caused by, Dimitri’s disability?
-We would not fund a day-to-day cost.
+- Is the sit-to-stand recliner chair a disability-related support, or a day-to-day living cost not related to, or caused by, Dimitri’s disability?
+We would not fund something that is not for Dimitri’s disability needs.
 To work this out the planner considers whether Dimitri needs the chair because of his disability support needs.
 That is, whether his muscular dystrophy is the reason he can’t transfer safely out of his lounge chair.
-Or does he need the chair for a non disability related reason?
+Or does he need the chair for a non disability-related reason?
 For example, he can’t transfer safely because his current chair is old or broken.

 - What are the benefits of the requested specialised sit-to-stand recliner chair?
 Will it achieve the desired outcome of preventing or minimising Dimitri’s disability-related falls?

-- How does the cost of the quoted sit-to-stand chair compare with other specialist recliner chairs available?
-The planner would look at the typical base model as a benchmark to show if there are more cost-effective options with equivalent performance and function.
+- How does the cost of the sit-to-stand chair compare with other specialist recliner chairs available?
+The planner would look at the typical chair type that other participants have used successfully as a benchmark to show if there are more cost-effective options with equivalent performance and function.

-- What other services or comparable supports are available.
+- What other services or comparable supports are available that may have wider or longer term benefits.
 This might include Dimitri’s therapist developing a strengthening program to increase his ability to stand independently.

 In Dimitri’s case the planner decides:

-- there is evidence to show Dimitri’s falls are directly related to his disability and he needs the recliner to support his disability
+- there is evidence to show Dimitri’s falls are directly related to his disability and the recliner is a good option to meet his needs

-- the therapist report gives enough evidence to show the chair will be, or is likely to be, effective and beneficial for Dimitri, having regard to current good practice.
+- the therapist report gives enough evidence to show the sit-to stand chair will be, or is likely to be, effective and beneficial for Dimitri, having regard to current good practice.